SRT31/high-speed-camera/README.md

 <img src="end.png" width="500"/>

 With this pipeline in place, the system can now detect a droplet via the Arduino, transmit a safely level shifted trigger to the Raspberry Pi, and initiate synchronized high speed video capture within milliseconds of detection.

+## **Integrating UV Illumination into the Prototype**

+Up to this point, our work with the prototype has focused on bringing the mechanical, electronic, and sensing subsystems into full synchronization.
+We established reliable droplet dispensing, verified detection through the optical sensor, and ensured that the Arduino could communicate trigger signals directly to the Raspberry Pi for video capture.
+These steps allowed us to reproduce the sequence of events of the final exhibit in a controlled, testable setup.

+Until now, however, we had deliberately left the UV LED array disconnected.
+The reason was simple: integrating the curing light introduced additional complexity, both in wiring and in timing control, and it was not essential during the early stages when our priority was to validate motor motion, droplet detection, and communication with the Pi.
+Just as importantly, the UV subsystem operates at 48 V, which makes it far more dangerous to handle compared to the low voltage electronics we had been working with up to this point.
+Since we ran the prototype many times in the course of testing and troubleshooting, we wanted to avoid any unnecessary risk of damaging components or creating unsafe operating conditions.
+For these reasons, we chose to postpone activating the UV array until the rest of the system was proven stable.

+With those foundations now in place, and with the prototype functioning reliably in repeated runs, the time has come to safely integrate and synchronize the UV system as well.

+This step is important because our current experiments aim to replicate the original exhibit’s operating conditions as closely as possible.
+The high speed camera will ultimately need to perform under those same conditions, and without the UV lighting the visual characteristics of the droplets in motion cannot be fully representative.
+By bringing the UV subsystem online and aligning its activation with the droplet detection events, we can ensure that the prototype now behaves as a faithful miniature of the final installation, providing us with realistic test data for refining our camera capture methods.

 ## Next Steps